Percy Shurmer Academy, Birmingham

 Staff comments and feedback

-During discussions with Jane Knight (SENCO), Rachel (Teacher from the Deaf Resource Base), and colleagues Rosie, Jake, and Gemma, a number of insightful comments were shared regarding the impact and effectiveness of the Hamish & Milo provision:
+During discussions with Jane Knight (Assistant SENCO), Rachel (Teacher of the Deaf), and colleagues Rosie, Jake, and Gemma, a number of insightful comments were shared regarding the impact and effectiveness of the Hamish & Milo provision.

 "You can really see a difference from when they start to the end."